 The Indian reimbursement landscape is complex and challenging.
 Innovation that is rewarded with exclusivity in other parts of the world is often replicated by generics companies, making it a difficult environment for branded pharmaceutical companies to compete.

-With the government playing a large role in price regulation and reimbursement, the ability to clearly demonstrate the value of a product is important to ensure access to the treatments that patients need through the public health system.
+With the Government playing a large role in price regulation and reimbursement, the ability to demonstrate the value of a product is vital to ensure access to the treatments that patients need through the public health system.

-In addition, with many privately-insured patients in the Indian market paying high out-of-pocket costs, education about the need for, and benefits of a medication is key.
+Additionally, education—about the need for, and benefits of—a medication is key.
 To do this effectively, manufacturers need to tailor their communications strategies to reflect the specific channels that various patient populations use to communicate and receive information.
 With the rise of telemedicine and the e-pharmacy market, a consolidation of the supply chain is likely to happen.

-With deep local expertise in India, GLOBALHealthPR offers invaluable counsel in communicating your value story to maximise the chances for market access success.
+With deep local expertise in India, GLOBALHealthPR offers invaluable counsel in communicating your value story to maximize the chances for market access success.